 She began her career as an actress at Choice Skinner's Breaking Through Actors Workshop and then pursued directing at the New York Film Academy in Burbank, California.
 There, she wrote and directed “Elevate” which won for Best Student Film in the 2017 Philadelphia Independent Film Awards.

-Letia is the Co-Creator of the African World Film Festival in Detroit, MI and currently attends USC’s School of Cinematic Arts for a MFA in TV & Film Production.
+Letia is the Co-Creator of the African World Film Festival with Lights Up Entertainment in Detroit, MI and currently attends USC’s School of Cinematic Arts for a MFA in TV & Film Production.
 She completed an internship with Charles D. King's production company MACRO and was selected to direct The Cypher, one of SCA’s selective advanced 546 films during Fall 2019.
-The Cypher was selected to screen its World Premiere in the 2020 Don’t Look Back Shorts Program of Tribeca Film Festival in New York City.
+The Cypher premiered in the 2020 Don’t Look Back Shorts Program of the Tribeca Film Festival in New York City.
 Since then, the film has been featured in CAA’s 2020 Moebius Short Film Showcase and the 2020 American Black Film Festival HBO Competition.
 Letia has a bold, visual style that champions edgy, heartfelt and comedic stories of femininity, duality, and discovering self-identity.
 She currently works on the ABC/Shondaland firefighter series Station 19 and writes, directs, and produces for both film and television.

 Management | Luber Roklin Entertainment | Randy Kiyan